Hawkei: History

 Competitors for the MSA option included the combat-proven MOWAG Eagle IV from General Dynamics Land Systems; the British military then selected Ocelot from Force Protection; and the Hawkei offering from Thales Australia.
 The JLTV option included entries from BAE Systems/Navistar, AM General/General Dynamics and Lockheed Martin.

-In December 2011 the Australian Department of Defence announced Hawkei as the preferred vehicle for further development and testing under the MSA option.
+In December 2011, the Department of Defence (DoD) announced Hawkei as the preferred vehicle for further development and testing under the MSA option.

 In October 2015, Prime Minister Malcolm Turnbull and Minister for Defence Marise Payne announced the purchase of 1,100 Hawkei vehicles and trailers at a cost of $1.3 billion with the Hawkei to be manufactured at Thales's facility in Bendigo.
 The purchase includes 1058 trailers designed by Schutt Industries and manufactured by Thales at their facility in Eagle Farm.
 Two variants of the Hawkei will be purchased: a 4-door variant and a 2-door utility variant.
 The 4-door variant will be able to be configured using a mission-kit for three roles: Command, Liaison and Reconnaissance.
 635 4-door variants and 465 2-door variants will be purchased.

 In September 2018, the Australian National Audit Office released a report which criticised aspects of the Hawkei project.
 The report judged that Australia should have remained in the JLTV program to provide competition for the Hawkei procurement and that the Department of Defence had not kept ministers fully informed about the Hawkei program.
 This included not providing ministers with a study which found that there were few benefits from building the vehicles in Australia.
 The ANAO was unable to publish some elements of the audit after Attorney General Christian Porter ruled that publishing it would compromise national security.
 Thales had taken legal action earlier in the year seeking to have material removed from the report.
 Some of the suppressed elements of the report were released in 2021 following a freedom of information request, and included material stating that the Department of Defence had been unable to demonstrate that the Hawkei represented value for money compared to the JLTV.